 Are you having a difficult time choosing a major or career?
 The Strong Interest Inventory asks a series of questions designed to synthesize your preferences about occupations, school subjects and leisure activities.
 The goal is to provide insight into your interests while matching them with occupational, educational and leisure pursuits.
 Taking the Strong Interest Inventory and exploring your results with Career Services staff can help you determine appropriate career paths to explore.
-Registration is required.

 Myers-Briggs Type Indicator

 The Myers-Briggs Type Indicator is an instrument that can help you better understand personality and the attributes of personality that make you a unique person.
 The information you learn through the MBTI can help enhance your understanding of self, your motivations, your natural strengths, and your potential areas of growth.
 Taking the MBTI also allows you to develop a better understanding of your personal traits and become aware of the interrelationship between self and occupational choice.
-Registration is required.

 New alumni career connection

 Each year in May Career Services hosts workshops for new alumni who have recently graduated from WSU Vancouver.
 The dynamic workshops provide you with the opportunity to connect with Career Services Staff, discover more about resumes, cover letters and interviewing skills, and learn how to develop polished professional materials that market your strengths and skills to potential employers.